sanchit0496/javascript-question-code-bank/readme.md

 - **Searching for Elements:**
   - Find the index of a specific element in an array.
   - Check if an array contains a specific element.
-  - Find the first element that satisfies a given condition.
   - Find all elements that satisfy a given condition.

 - **Sorting and Reversing:**